 I recently wrote an article about an analysis I had done into North Atlantic tropical cyclones and found that they had become slower in movement since 1945.
 I thought that I would follow this up and analyse just how long it took for a tropical cyclone once formed to make it to category one hurricane status and higher.
 I developed code to count the number of hours that this took each of the tropical cyclone since 1974 using the 6 hourly data in the HURDAT2 dataset maintained by the NHC at NOAA.
 The results rather surprised me, as I would have thought with AGW in full swing and a higher SST in the Atlantic this would invariably speed up tropical cyclones development.
 What I have found was the exact opposite, and the time taken for a tropical storm to transition into a category 1 hurricane now takes much longer than it did back in 1974.

-The simple linear trend I used showed that statistically it now takes 19 hours longer to reach category 1, 6.6 hours longer to reach category 2 and 15.3 hours to reach category 3.
-The time to reach category 4 bucked the trend and took 4.8 hours less whilst the time to category 5 was again slower by a massive 17.9 hours but that was based on just 20 category 5 hurricanes since 1974.
+The simple linear trend I used showed that statistically it now takes 18.6 hours longer to reach category one from being declared a tropical storm.
+It took on average 7.1 hours longer to reach category two from tropical storm, and 15.1 hours to reach category three.
+The time to reach category 4 bucked the trend and took 3.5 hours less time whilst the time to reach category five was again slower by a massive 27.5 hours but that was based on just 21 category five hurricanes in the North Atlantic since 1974.

 What’s causing the slow down in development?